Azure/terraform-azurerm-avm-res-compute-virtualmachinescaleset/README.md

 ### <a name="input_extension"></a> [extension](#input\_extension)

 Description:  - `auto_upgrade_minor_version_enabled` - (Optional) Should the latest version of the Extension be used at Deployment Time, if one is available?
 This won't auto-update the extension on existing installation.
 Defaults to `true`.
  - `extensions_to_provision_after_vm_creation` - (Optional) An ordered list of Extension names which Orchestrated Virtual Machine Scale Set should provision after VM creation.
  - `failure_suppression_enabled` - (Optional) Should failures from the extension be suppressed?
 Possible values are `true` or `false`.

+> Note: Operational failures such as not connecting to the VM will not be suppressed regardless of the `failure_suppression_enabled` value.

  - `force_extension_execution_on_change` - (Optional) A value which, when different to the previous value can be used to force-run the Extension even if the Extension Configuration hasn't changed.
  - `name` - (Required) The name for the Virtual Machine Scale Set Extension.
  - `protected_settings` - (Optional) A JSON String which specifies Sensitive Settings (such as Passwords) for the Extension.

+ > Note: Keys within the `protected_settings` block are notoriously case-sensitive, where the casing required (e.g. TitleCase vs snakeCase) depends on the Extension being used.
+Please refer to the documentation for the specific Orchestrated Virtual Machine Extension you're looking to use for more information.

  - `publisher` - (Required) Specifies the Publisher of the Extension.
  - `settings` - (Optional) A JSON String which specifies Settings for the Extension.
  - `type` - (Required) Specifies the Type of the Extension.
  - `type_handler_version` - (Required) Specifies the version of the extension to use, available versions can be found using the Azure CLI.

  ---
  `protected_settings_from_key_vault` block supports the following:
  - `secret_url` - (Required) The URL to the Key Vault Secret which stores the protected settings.
  - `source_vault_id` - (Required) The ID of the source Key Vault.

+> Note: `protected_settings_from_key_vault` cannot be used with `protected_settings`

 Type: